ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - [2025-03-06] Created FastAPI backend with stub endpoints for start menu options
 - [2025-03-06] Fixed backend import error by updating the import path in main.py
 - [2025-03-06] Restructured project by moving frontend code to a dedicated frontend directory
+- [2025-03-06] Created basic unit tests for the backend API endpoints
+- [2025-03-06] Verified that the frontend app and tests still run correctly from docker-compose after restructuring

 ## Development Workflow
 1. Run `docker-compose up` to start both frontend and backend services